 There are several ongoing studies investigating the importance of elevated fibrinogen levels.
 They can slightly increase a person's risk of developing blood clots, and over time could increase the risk of developing cardiovascular diseases.
 Although elevated fibrinogen levels cannot be treated, their presence may indicate the need for treatment of other modifiable risk factors for the development of cardiovascular diseases.

 Possible Interpretations of Pathological Values

 - Increase: Rheumatoid arthritis, familial Mediterranean fever, hepatitis, acute infection, menstruation.
 Medications: Estrogens, contraceptives

-- Decrease: Abortion, anemia (acquired hemolytic), severe burns, cancer (prostate, lung, metastatic), fibrinogen inhibitors, cirrhosis, coagulation deficiency, congenital fibrinogenesis, aninogenesis, eclampsia, embolism (amniotic fluid, fat, meconium), leukemia, lymphoma, macroglobulinemia, multiple myeloma, septicemia, shock, snake bite, thrombocytopenic purpura, transfusion reaction, trauma.
+- Decrease: Abortion, anemia (acquired hemolytic), severe burns, cancer (prostate, lung, metastatic), fibrinogen inhibitors, cirrhosis, coagulation factors deficiency, congenital fibrinogen disorders (afibrinogenemia, hypofibrinogenemia, dysfibrinogenemia), cryoglobulinemia, disseminated intravascular coagulation (DIC), eclampsia, embolism (amniotic fluid, fat, meconium), leukemia, lymphoma, macroglobulinemia, multiple myeloma, sepsis, shock, snake bite, thrombotic thrombocytopenic purpura, transfusion reaction, trauma.
 Medications: Asparaginase, bezafibrate, perindopril, phenobarbital drugs, streptokinase, ticlopidine, urokinase.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.